Using Concepts with Classes

 Run Time Type Information (RTTI) and typeid()

-Learn to identify and react to object types at runtime in using RTTI, dynamic casting and the typeid() operator
+Learn to identify and react to object types at runtime using RTTI, dynamic casting and the typeid() operator

 Illustration representing computer hardware